BMC-CS-151/BMC-CS-151.github.io/labs/Lab01.md

 Starting in this lab, you will need to have a TA check off on all your exercises.

-### Paired Programming rules
-This lab is a **paired programming assignment.** What exactly does that mean?
-You will be working in pairs on the CS lab computers.
-Each pair will be working on one computer.
-One person will be the **driver** and the other person will be the **navigator**.
-Here is the rule: the **driver** controlls the lab computer, but the **driver** can only type what the **navigator** tells them to type.
-For this to work well, each pair should be constantly talking among themselves.
-After each problem, you will switch roles, the navigator will become the driver and the driver will become the navigator.

 ### CS113 Students
 For students who took CS113 in previous semester, you have likely already completed a version of this lab.
 However, you must still complete this lab as a refresher.